dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since we didn't know the Bravais lattice before indexing, we can now determine likely candidates by taking the results of the P1 autoindexing and running refinement with all of the possible Bravais settings applied, allowing you to choose your preferred solution.
+Since we didn't know the Bravais lattice before indexing, we can now determine likely candidates - by taking the results of the P1 autoindexing, and running refinement with all of the possible Bravais settings applied.
+You can then choose your preferred solution.
 This step is accessed by the "Lattice" button on the left of the DUI window.
 As before, run this without altering any of the defaults, as they are suitable for the majority of data sets.